You don’t need me to tell you that we live in an incredibly busy society.

 Whenever I talk with friends or colleagues, they each tell me a different version of the same story: we are constantly jumping from one meeting, soccer practice, or class to the next, and it’s often a scramble to get it all done.

 I don’t know about you, but I’m ready to slow that down.
 If you’re with me, here are 5 easy ways to simplify your life.

 5 Easy Ways to Simplify Your Life

-Why simplify?
 For starters, simplifying helps uncover what you truly value in life.
 It frees up your schedule to spend time with those you love and (re)discover your passions.
-It helps you recognize your most important goals, and highlights where you should invest your energy.
+In short, it helps you recognize your most important goals and highlights where you should invest your energy.

 1. Make a list of the top five things most important to you.

 This list can be anything.
 Perhaps it’s keeping a strong relationship with your partner, making time for your close circle of friends, talking with your family regularly, maintaining a consistent fitness schedule, and allowing time to learn Spanish.
 Whatever those top five things are, write them down and keep them at the forefront of your mind.

 These are the five things on which you need to focus.
 Often times we fill our calendars with back-to-back activities or meetings that don’t necessarily enhance those five objectives.
 Instead, they suck you of your energy and leave you feeling drained.
 Don’t do this!
 Save your energy for what matters to you.